realwumbl3/ShareTube/backend/v1-01/GAMEPLAN.md

   - WebSocket (Socket.IO or native) with namespaced events.
   - Supports background tasks and broadcast to room channels.
 - **Persistence**
   - Start with SQLite for local/dev.
 Abstract via ORM for future Postgres.
+Runtime is stateless: no in-memory per-room state or caches; derive current values on read.
 - **Observability**
   - Structured logging; event counters; drift histograms; request tracing ids.